Growth in open banking shows online retailers the next big opportunity

-While (in the form of instant bank transfers) have found traction in industries like wealth management, iGaming, credit, lending and digital banking, most ecommerce businesses have yet to adopt this new payment option.But is now the moment for more brands to explore how open banking payments can help their business?
-With card payments struggling under legacy infrastructure, this article looks at why open banking payments have grown so rapidly in the last year, and how ecommerce businesses can benefit.The findings and data in this article are from our recent .
+While open banking payments (in the form of instant bank transfers) have found traction in industries like wealth management, iGaming, credit, lending and digital banking, most ecommerce businesses have yet to adopt this new payment option.But is now the moment for more ecommerce brands to explore how open banking payments can help their business?
+With card payments struggling under legacy infrastructure, this article looks at why open banking payments have grown so rapidly in the last year, and how ecommerce businesses can benefit.The findings and data in this article are from our recent future of ecommerce payments report.
 TrueLayer commissioned an independent research consultancy with extensive experience in payments, to better understand why open banking payments are particularly suited to challenge the dominance of cards.Get your copy of the full report

 In addition to millions of payment initiations, almost 4 million people in the UK have now used open banking.
 On its current growth trajectory, 60% of the population will have used open banking in some form by September 2023.
 So it’s clear open banking payments are beginning to enter the mainstream.
 They offer a strong alternative to the ubiquitous card networks.
 And as open banking users and successful payment initiations continue to surge, ecommerce businesses have a limited window of opportunity to join the most forward-thinking brands in shaping the future of open banking payments.

 Open banking directly addresses the problems caused by card paymentsPart of the reason open banking payments have grown so much in recent years is that the benefits they offer solve many of the problems caused by relying solely on card payments.For example, open banking payments offer lower and more predictable merchant processing fees than card acquirers do.
 TrueLayer’s average fee is less than 1% of the transaction value.
 Open banking payments don’t involve additional costs that card payments typically do, such as card terminal hire, PCI compliance and chargeback processing.

 It almost felt like open banking had been built with our challenges in mind.Director of Fintech

-Forward-thinking ecommerce brands are already embracing open banking paymentsWhile use cases in other industries developed more quickly than in ecommerce - including the likes of , as well as - some ecommerce brands have begun to add open banking payments into their payment mix to solve problems that card payments can’t.One of those brands is , the UK’s leading online car retailer.
+Forward-thinking ecommerce brands are already embracing open banking paymentsWhile use cases in other industries developed more quickly than in ecommerce - including the likes of wealth management and investing, as well as iGaming - some ecommerce brands have begun to add open banking payments into their payment mix to solve problems that card payments can’t.One of those brands is Cazoo, the UK’s leading online car retailer.
 Cazoo is using instant bank payments, which are powered by open banking, to offer seamless and instant payments for both those buying and selling their cars.
-Card payments have , of anywhere up to 15%, and card payment limits can also hamper the payment experience.
+Card payments have high failure rates, of anywhere up to 15%, and card payment limits can also hamper the payment experience.
 These limitations are bad news for any business, but are especially painful for retailers with high average order values.
 Cazoo is determined to make the whole process of buying or selling a car easy and hassle-free, and it needs a payment method to match.

 Open banking payments are ready to challenge the dominance of cardsAs open banking payments continue to grow, we’ll see more ecommerce brands adding it to their payment mix and improving their end-to-end purchase journeys.

 “Anyone who already accepts payments, I struggle to see why open banking payments wouldn’t be suitable.”Payments Director